 The value of this project at this time in their lives was not lost on the seniors themselves.
 When asked about it, Eva Kinnel ’20 said, “years ago, I think I would have created something more for the approval of others rather than serving my own passion and enjoyment.”
 She added “For instance, I would have been more inclined to write about, say, global warming because I know that’s something people are supposed to care about.”

 Instead, Eva, Charlotte Spence ’20, and Joseph Hoopes ’20 came up with a story, The Wise Cantaloupe, aimed to “soothe insecurities concerning people’s bodies.”
 While Eva acknowledges the importance of major issues like climate change, she was happy to have written on a topic that her life has been “more profoundly touched by.”
 Eva stated: “Charlotte and I used an idea that we found as goofy as it was important.
 Thinking back to the list we generated when we were trying to come up with an idea, I am glad that I had time to discover what I really care about, and I’m glad I actually feel strongly about wanting children to hear our story.”

-The Critter Chronicles by Kate Levesque and Hana Sparks-Woodford and illustrated by Celeste Huang was one of the stories presented via a live reading on May 20 and is a threefold collaboration between IB HL English, Advanced Painting & Drawing, and IB SL Global Politics.
+The Critter Chronicles by Kate Levesque and Hana Sparks-Woodford and illustrated by Celeste Huang-Menders was one of the stories presented via a live reading on May 20 and is a threefold collaboration between IB HL English, Advanced Painting & Drawing, and IB SL Global Politics.
 Prior to her reading (which also features a stuffed animal friend!), Hana Sparks-Woodford briefly explains the assignment, specifically the way this media serves as a response to the Global Politics Peace Project.

 Terresa by Isabel Coulter-Daly and illustrated by Amanda Yang demonstrates the overlap between disciplines as Amanda was both a writer (via IB HL English) and illustrator (via Senior Studio).